 For a drink that’s so popular, nitro cold brew can be hard to come by.
 So, why does it seem you can’t find this hit drink anywhere?
 There are a couple of reasons.

 First of all, your cafe of choice might not carry it at all.
-As we described above, it can cost a lot to install a nitro cold brew dispensing system.
-Not only that, but such a setup takes up a lot of space.
-Many coffee shops, especially smaller ones, choose to forgo nitro cold brew altogether because of those constraints.
+Installing a nitro cold brew dispensing is costly and takes up a lot of counter space.
+This results in most coffee places not wanting to sell nitro cold brew altogether due to these limitations.

-Second of all, places like Starbucks make cold brew in single batches.
-These coffee shops will make one batch of cold brew per day.
+Secondly, coffeehouses like Starbucks usually brew cold brew in batches.
+Other coffee shops will only make one batch of cold brew per day.
 Once it’s all sold, that’s it for the day.
 If your usual place sells nitro cold brew but is out whenever you go, chances are that other customers have simply beat you to all of the cold brew.